 - 136) A pound must have adequate perimeter fencing and lighting to avoid the possibility of theft from or damage to vehicles. - 137) Pounds should be carefully chosen, with good access from the area of removals, good public transport links and be well lit.
-Safe access to the public is essential at all times, and access to pounds must also have good lighting and signing.

-- 138) There should be no unnecessary delays or inconvenience involved in the process of recovering a vehicle.
+Safe access to the public is essential at all times, and access to pounds must also have good lighting and signing. - 138) There should be no unnecessary delays or inconvenience involved in the process of recovering a vehicle.
 Pounds therefore need to be open as long as possible, subject to local arrangements, with payment being taken at each pound during the normal operating hours. - 139) Staff at the pounds must check in removed vehicles and carry out an independent damage check to confirm the condition report completed on-street before the lifting of the vehicle.
 They must also perform regular inventory checks to ensure the accuracy of the information on the despatch control system. - 140) Pounds should not become cluttered with unclaimed vehicles.
-An authority can request keeper information from DVLA after 7 days from the issue of the PCN under the Road Traffic Regulations Act (RTRA) 1984.
+An authority can request keeper information from DVLA when deciding to dispose of a vehicle as a result of it being deemed abandoned in the pound under the Removal and Disposal of Vehicles Regulations 1986 (as amended).
 Once keeper details have been obtained a letter should be sent immediately giving the keeper 35 days to arrange to recover the vehicle or have it disposed of by the authority.
 It is recommended that if there is no response after 14 days, a second letter should be sent advising that they have 21 days to recover the vehicle or have it disposed of by the authority.
 If there is no response after a further 14 days, a third letter should be sent advising that the vehicle will be disposed of if not recovered within 7 days.
-All vehicles should be disposed of according to the authorities' procedures and in accordance with the RTRA 1984. - 141) If the authority has any reason to believe that an unclaimed vehicle may be a rented vehicle, they should try and contact the hire company as soon as possible by applying to DVLA or otherwise, as the company is unlikely to be aware that the vehicle has been removed.
+All vehicles should be disposed of according to the authorities' procedures and in accordance with the RTRA 1984.

+141) If the authority has any reason to believe that an unclaimed vehicle may be a rented vehicle, they should try and contact the hire company as soon as possible by applying to DVLA or otherwise, as the company is unlikely to be aware that the vehicle has been removed.